mrattner/jargn/README.md

 Shows any interactions for a user from tweets will show in this page

 ### Discover
-Discovers other users by matching a user's topics of tweets.
+Discovers other users by matching a user's topics of posts.
 There are

-* Tweets
+* Posts
 * Activity
 * Who to follow
 * Find friends